 With more companies outsourcing financial and information technology services to third parties, it has become critical to understand each service entity and its system and organization controls.
-As such, the American Institute of Certified Public Accountants (“AICPA”) has replaced the SAS 70 and SSAE16 audits, as well as Webtrust and Systrust reports/seals, with a new set of standards: the Statement on Standards for Attestation Engagements No. 18 (“SSAE 18”), which governs the SOC audit described below.
+As such, the American Institute of Certified Public Accountants (AICPA) has replaced prior SAS 70 and SSAE16 audits, as well as Webtrust and Systrust reports/seals, with a new set of standards: the Statement on Standards for Attestation Engagements No. 18 (SSAE 18), which governs various the SOC audits described below.

 Risk Assurance & Advisory Services: SOC for Cybersecurity

 The SOC for Cybersecurity report is designed to assist organizations are they communicate about risk...

 Risk Assurance & Advisory Services: SOC 2 & SOC 2+ Services

 Risk Assurance & Advisory Services: SOC 1, 2 & 2+ Audit Service

 Learn more about our System and Organization Controls SOC 1 Services and let us guide...

 Types of SOC Reporting Services

 SOC audits, often mis-labeled as a certification, are in fact an attestation audit that includes a CPA signature on the opinion.
 Therefore, adequately preparing for your first SOC audit is imperative, and right-sizing the scope for the subsequent audits should be paramount.
 Engaging under the AICPAs Consulting Standards, our professionals are able to help guide your organization and assist in helping you prepare and complete the necessary steps and documentation required for a SOC audit.

 Once known as a SAS 70 or SSAE 16 and more recently referred to as SSAE 18, a SOC 1 report covers controls at a service organization that may be relevant to user entities’ internal control over financial reporting.